Akarshjha03/TresureHunt-Voyage/README.md

-# 🏴‍☠️ Voyage Game: Captain's Treasure Hunt 🏝️
+# 🏝️ Voyage Game: Captain's Treasure Hunt ⚓🏴‍☠️

-## ⚓ Welcome to the Voyage Game!

 Embark on an epic adventure as a daring pirate captain seeking hidden treasures across uncharted waters.
 Sail in different directions, gather treasures, and avoid running out of fuel in this thrilling treasure-hunting voyage!
 Will you uncover the ultimate pirate fortune?